Table of Contents

 Forestry

 Forestry supports most of the population, including indigenous people in rural areas.
 Many parts of the world, including the Philippines, have already established forest farming systems.
-This promotes ‘food forest’ which is the type of food production system that focuses on perennial plants and trees like fruits, nuts, and vegetables.

 Livestock